simonesilvestroni/m2m-website/_posts/2020-11-04-how-to-produce-bass-tracks-remotely.md

   - productivity
   - remote work
   - workflow
-description: "Originally published by Unlock Your Sound, this article features the real-life scenario of a bass part produced for the single ‘The Far Side of the Sun’ by Antiquity."
+description: "Published by Unlock Your Sound, this article features the real-life scenario of a bass part produced for the single ‘The Far Side of the Sun’ by Antiquity."
 ---
 Originally published by Unlock Your Sound, this article features the real-life scenario of a bass part produced for the single _The Far Side of the Sun_ by Antiquity.